roc-lang/roc/editor/editor-ideas.md

 Thoughts and ideas possibly taken from above inspirations or separate.

 * ACCESSIBILITY!!!
-* From Google Docs' comments, adding tests in a similar manner, where they exists in the same "document" but parallel to the code being written
-    * Makes sense for unit tests, keeps the test close to the source
-    * Doesn't necessarily make sense for integration or e2e testing
-    * Maybe easier to manually trigger a test related to exactly what code you're writing
-* Ability to generate unit tests for a selected function in context menu
-    * A table should appear to enter input and expected output pairs quickly
 * Ability to show import connection within project visually
     * This could be done by drawing connections between files or functions in the tree view.
 This would make it easier for people to get their bearings in new big projects.
 * Connections could also be drawn between functions that call each other in the tree view.
 The connections could be animated to show the execution flow of the program.